rj-oidc/e2e-action-workflows/workshops/workshop-1/5_monitoring.md

 # Set up monitoring for issues.

 Part 5 will focus on bug automation and notifications.
-Whenever a new issue with bug title is created, tt will do the following :
+Whenever a new issue with bug title is created, the workflow will :
 - Add a `bug` label to the issue.
 - Assign the issue to the DRI (Directly Responsible Individual)
 - Optional : Send a message to slack channel.